eigenmethod/esia-connector/README.rst

 ESIA-Connector library contains next classes:

-- ESIAAuth - class for generating url for user authentication at esia portal and handling redirected authentication request (handler exchanges request data for ESIA access token and returns EsiaInformatioConnector instance).
+- ESIAAuth - class for generating url for user authentication at esia portal and handling redirected authentication request (handler exchanges request data for ESIA access token and returns EsiaInformationConnector instance).

 - EsiaInformationConnector - class for fetching information from ESIA (at the moment only physical person endpoints have wrappers).